Mulch for Casa Rosa Landscaping: My Insider Guide

 • Keeps grass from competing for resources

-• Creates an aesthetic appeal
+• Creates aesthetic appeal

 • Blocks sunlight to suppress weeds